csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?
 Our product provides a platform where the cancer patients can meet other cancer patients, either they want to date or find themselves a mentor or mentee.
 There is no such app on the market currently that does what our app does, and our app would provide a solution to the cancer patients who wants to meet other patients to solve their socialization easier.

-What's more, because the administrators from Malecare can send news about new treatments, it's also a great platform where the patients can be kept updated and receive new information about their cancer.
+What's more, because the administrators from Malecare can send news about new treatments, it's also a great platform where the patients can receive the latest information about their cancer.

 > Short (1 - 2 min' read max)
  * We want you to "connect the dots" for us - Why does your product (as described in your answer to Q1) fits the needs of your users (as described in your answer to Q2)?